 Lymphoma begins when healthy cells in the lymphatic system change and grow out of control, which may form a tumor.

-Lymphoplasmacytic lymphoma is an indolent or slow-growing form of NHL that starts in the B cells, and 1% of people with NHL have this subtype.
+Lymphoplasmacytic lymphoma is an indolent or slow-growing form of B-cell NHL, and about 1% of people with NHL have this subtype.
 Lymphoplasmacytic lymphoma often involves the bone marrow, sometimes lymph nodes, and the spleen.
-In many people, this lymphoma produces a protein, called immunoglobulin M (IgM) or M protein, that is found in the blood.
-If this occurs, the condition is called Waldenstrom macroglobulinemia.
+In many people, this lymphoma produces a protein, called immunoglobulin M (IgM), that is found in the blood.
+If the lymphoma is producing IgM, the condition is called Waldenstrom macroglobulinemia.
 The majority of cases of lymphoplasmacytic lymphoma are Waldenstrom macroglobulinemia.
 This guide will use the term "Waldenstrom macroglobulinemia" to discuss both conditions.

 Because lymphatic tissue is found in so many parts of the body, Waldenstrom macroglobulinemia can start almost anywhere and may spread to almost any organ in the body.
 When people are first diagnosed with the disease, it has usually already spread to the blood and bone marrow.
 It may also eventually affect the lymph nodes, liver, or spleen, and rarely the stomach, intestines, lungs, skin, or thyroid gland.

-Because Waldenstrom macroglobulinemia is similar to some B-cell lymphomas or multiple myeloma, treatment can often be similar for these patients.
-You should talk with your health care team about the specific diagnosis and what treatment plan is best for you.
+Because Waldenstrom macroglobulinemia is similar to some B-cell lymphomas or multiple myeloma, treatment can often be similar for these patients and you may be referred to see specialists for these diseases.
+You should talk with your health care team about your specific diagnosis and what treatment plan is best for you.

 Learn more about the subtypes of NHL.